This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

 Vaillant ecoTEC Plus

-The Vaillant ecoTEC Plus offers a 12-year warranty as standard (no accredited-installer requirement), the deepest modulation in the mainstream market at 12:1 (which saves a little gas every shoulder-season day), and full OpenTherm support that unlocks the complete efficiency benefit of third-party smart thermostats like tado° and Nest.
-It’s German-engineered with a stainless steel heat exchanger.
-If you already own or plan to buy a quality smart thermostat, or you simply want the longest warranty without conditions, this is the pick.
+The deepest modulation in the mainstream market at 12:1, which saves a little gas every shoulder-season day, and full OpenTherm support that unlocks the complete efficiency benefit of third-party smart thermostats like tado° and Nest.
+It’s German-engineered with a stainless steel heat exchanger, and Quiet Mark accredited.
+If you already own or plan to buy a quality smart thermostat, this is the pick.
+On the guarantee, Vaillant’s own literature states five years out of the box, with a free ten-year extended guarantee when the boiler is registered with Vaillant Advance and fitted with a boiler protection kit, so ask your installer to confirm both.
 The trade-off versus the Worcester 8000 is slightly lower brand recognition with UK homeowners and a thinner rural service network.

 Read our full Vaillant ecoTEC Plus review →